dask/dask/docs/source/scheduling-policies.rst

 ===================

-This document describes the policies used to select the preference of tasks and to select the preferenece of workers used by Dask's distributed scheduler.
+This document describes the policies used to select the preference of tasks and to select the preference of workers used by Dask's distributed scheduler.
 For more information on how this these policies are enacted efficiently see :doc:`Scheduling State<scheduling-state>`.